Premature Ejaculation

 Psychological factors may include:

-High arousal sensitivity combined with limited perceived control
+High arousal sensitivity combined with urgency

-Learned patterns of rapid arousal or ejaculation
+Learned patterns of rapid sexual response

-Past sexual experiences reinforcing urgency or performance focus
+Previous experiences reinforcing performance focus

 Physical and physiological factors may include: